CLAUSE 4 – CONTEXT OF THE ORGANISATION

 The company was formed 40 years ago and has always operated at the Ahmedi.
 Early production focused on servicing local and regional customers.
 More latterly, with increasing demand for high-quality products and site-based installation and service, demand has grown into more complex installations.
-Company expansion followed and the company now holds a number of key accounts with property owners, construction companies and one petrochemical organization, though inquiries are increasing from the petrochemical and mining sectors.
+Company expansion followed and the company now holds a number of key accounts with property owners, construction companies, and one petrochemical organization, though inquiries are increasing from the petrochemical and mining sectors.
 (Legal compliance, not meeting stakeholder interests)

-The company already had an integrated management system which incorporates quality and environmental management.
+The company already had an integrated management system that incorporates quality and environmental management.
 The company started developing its formal health and safety management system last year.
 The Head of SHEQ was initially charged with the responsibility of implementing the system by the Board.
 Later, responsibility for the management system was given to a new post (Health and Safety Manager).
-The Head of SHEQ has overall responsibility for maintaining any documents as part of the integrated environment, health and safety and quality system.
+The Head of SHEQ has overall responsibility for maintaining any documents as part of the integrated environment, health and safety, and quality system.
 Consequently, the head of HSEQ wrote most of the health and safety documents including risk assessments, processes, and procedures.
 Time pressures effectively excluded any practical contribution from other managers.
 (Lack of consultation & participation, culture & loss of staff and associated competence)

-LLL employ 255 personnel of which: 20 are in R&D and testing; 140 personnel work over three shifts within the manufacturing center; 50 Installation team; 20 Delivery and distribution and 25 Sales.
+LLL employs 255 personnel of which: 20 are in R&D and testing; 140 personnel work over three shifts within the manufacturing center; 50 Installation team; 20 Delivery and distribution and 25 Sales.
 Kuwait has a legal structure of Acts, Regulations, and Guidance for the management of health and safety.
-The requirements of LLL and their partners is to comply with local legalization and additional good practice.
+The requirements of LLL and their partners are to comply with local legalization and additional good practice.
 There is also a requirement to implement and monitor corporate objectives.
 These corporate objectives are provided on the 1 January each year to the Managing Director of its Holding company.

 The manufacturing process